Activist investor Elliott takes multibillion pound stake in GSK, FT says

+Healthcare & PharmaceuticalsActivist investor Elliott takes multibillion pound stake in GSK, FT says

-LONDON (Reuters) -Activist hedge fund Elliott Management has taken a multi-billion pound stake in GlaxoSmithKline, the Financial Times reported on Thursday, after a year that has seen the British pharma firm take a backseat role in the COVID-19 vaccine race.
+Activist hedge fund Elliott Management has taken a multi-billion pound stake in GlaxoSmithKline (GSK.L), the Financial Times reported on Thursday, after a year that has seen the British pharma firm take a backseat role in the COVID-19 vaccine race.

 Shares in GSK erased losses and traded more than 7% higher on the report, and were last up 5% at 1151 GMT.